Gelsådalen & Stensbæk Plantage - Gram

 Distance: 13.49 Km

 Close to the castle town of Gram is Gelsådalen and Stensbæk Plantage, a nature area with large heaths that offers lots of experiences.
-The place is particularly known for the geological phenomenon "Klimperne" and offers marked walking routes good opportunities for exploring nature.
+The place is particularly known for the geological phenomenon "Klimperne" and with marked walking routes offers good opportunities for exploring nature.
 The 3 walking routes all start at the Goliaths Hoved car park at Stensbækvej.
 At the parking lot, there is a "lunch box house" where you can eat the food you have brought with you.
-You can take a closer look at the various hiking routes here .
+You can take a closer look at the different hiking routes here

 If you have your dog with you on the trip, there is also a large dog forest that covers an area of approx. 10,5 hectares, which corresponds to the size of almost 15 football pitches.